What Is Dwelling Insurance Coverage?

 - Falling objects

-While these hazards are typically covered, you should always check your own homeowners insurance policy to determine what it covers.
+While these hazards are typically covered by dwelling insurance, you should always check your own homeowners insurance policy to determine what it covers.

-If you have a structure on your property that isn't connected to your home and that doesn't qualify as part of your dwelling — like a guest house, a detached garage or a shed in your back yard — it is likely not included in your dwelling coverage.
-You can look into getting additional coverage for these structures—sometimes referred to as "other structures protection"—through your insurance provider.
+If you have a structure on your property that isn't connected to your home and doesn't qualify as part of your dwelling — like a detached garage, fence or shed — it is likely not protected by dwelling coverage.
+Instead, the other structures coverage on your homeowners insurance policy may help cover damage to these detached structures on your property.